Transparency Disclosure — We may receive a referral fee for products purchased through the links on our site…Read More.

 Is it normal for teenagers to stay up late?

 In short, yes.
-When your child moves into puberty, their internal clock shifts by about two hours.3 This means they won’t be sleepy until about two hours later.
-If they used to go to bed quickly at 8:00 p.m., they likely won’t feel ready for bed until a couple of hours later during puberty.
+When your child moves into puberty, their internal clock shifts by about two hours later.4 If they used to go to bed quickly at 8:00 p.m., they likely won’t feel ready for bed until a couple of hours later during puberty.

 What can teenagers do if they struggle to fall asleep?